-Dual listed as ART 430
+Three Credits LA Dual listed as ART 430

 This class is an introduction to the field of 3-dimensional modeling and animation used for Internet pages, video and multimedia programs, and the entertainment industry.
 Students will learn the process of using the computer to generate objects and their placement relative to space, cameras, and light sources.
 Centering on the architecture of movement and the conception and the creation of animated form, this course will introduce students to the principles of object-oriented modeling, complex 3D modeling (freeform surfaces), animation, and physical simulation techniques.
+Offered in fall and spring.

-Prerequisites: Junior Standing or Senior Standing
+Prerequisites: Junior standing or senior standing